HoGentTIN/linux-training-hogent/modules/backup/030_backup_theory.md

 ## About tape devices

-Don\'t forget that the name of a device strictly speaking has no meaning since the kernel will use the major and minor number to find the hardware!
+Don't forget that the name of a device strictly speaking has no meaning since the kernel will use the major and minor number to find the hardware!
 See the man page of `mknod` and the devices.txt file in the Linux kernel source for more info.